 The Little Apple

-With seven miles of pristine sandy beach, it’s little wonder the Oregon Coast Visitors Association has dubbed the town of Manzanita “the third most photographed scenery in Oregon.”
+With seven miles of pristine sandy beach, it’s little wonder the Oregon Coast Visitors Association has dubbed Manzanita “the third most photographed scenery in Oregon.”
 But Manzanita’s beach is user-friendly as well, with wind conditions ideal for kitesurfing, waves that break far from the shore, and mountainous sand dunes seemingly designed for hide-and-go-seek.
 Care to go for a walk?
-Stroll a few miles south on the beach to Nehalem Bay State Park, a four-mile spit of shore pines and rolling dunes that protects Nehalem Bay from the greater Pacific Ocean.
+Stroll a few miles south to Nehalem Bay State Park, a four-mile spit of shore pines and dunes that protect Nehalem Bay from the greater Pacific Ocean.

 Your Lawyer Wears A Cape?